 How much does YouTube pay for 1,000 views?

-YouTube uses a number of factors to calculate how much a creator makes per 1,000 views, resulting in a metric that the platform calls cost per mille (or CPM).
+YouTube uses several factors to calculate how much a creator makes per 1,000 views, resulting in a metric that the platform calls cost per mille (or CPM).
 Each creator has a unique CPM, based on factors like their location, the length of an individual video, and their subscriber count.

-That said, there are some estimates out there that can give you a range to work with.
+That said, some estimates out there can give you a range to work with.
 According to creators interviewed by Business Insider, payouts for 1,000 views ranged from $1.61 to $29.30.

 Do you need 1,000 subscribers on YouTube to monetize?